BabylonJS/Documentation/content/setup/frameworkPackages/es6Support.md

 ## Side Effects

 Due to our attachment to backward compatibility, we had to make a hard choice between the APIs and the side effects.
-Actually whilst not working with modules it is easy to not worry about side effects and we relied on this pattern a lot to create a friendlier API surface.
-For instance, you can directly from the Mesh class create basic shapes like cubes, spheres and so on.
+Actually whilst not working with modules, it is easy to not worry about side effects and we relied on this pattern a lot to create a friendlier API surface.
+For instance, you can directly use the Mesh class to create basic shapes like cubes, spheres and so on.
 Despite being convenient, this means that the full MeshBuilder constructs are then a dependency of Mesh.
-But what if you are not using any of them ?
-Why should they be part of the final package ?
+But what if you are not using any of them?
+Why should they be part of the final package?

 Easy call, we could move those functions elsewhere and we did exactly this by creating smaller builder modules dedicated to construct only one type of shapes.
-But now quid of back compat ?
-Yup, it is lost so to ensure you could use the same code in both UMD bundle and ES6, when the builder files are being parsed, they are swapping the Mesh builder methods.
+But now quid of back compat?
+Yup, it is lost so to ensure you could use the same code in both UMD bundle and ES6, when the builder files are being parsed, they are swapping the MeshBuilder methods.
 This implies a **side effect** A module executing code whilst being parsed.
 This is the tradeoff we had to make, valuing back compatibility and API consistency vs side effect free code.

 As a result, it is impossible for Webpack and the other bundlers to determine if imports are safe to be removed when not used so if you import directly from index, all the imports will be followed and included in your packages.